 The usual Windows Administrator user is also available, but in order to enable it the password must be changed by accessing the instance console (e.g. from the Horizon dashboard).

 Note: Ping requests are blocked in Windows Server by the firewall by default.

 Deploying your downloaded image to Glance is incredibly easy.
 You can even specify a hypervisor_type property and support multiple hypervisors with different images, for example in the case of KVM:

 glance image-create --property hypervisor_type=QEMU --name "Windows Server 2012 R2 Std Eval"

 --container-format bare --disk-format qcow2 --property os_type=windows

 More details about deploying the images are available in this blog post.

-The provided images are for evaluation only.
+The provided Windows Server 2012 R2 image is for evaluation only.
 Please contact us for production and/or custom Windows Cloud Images for both public and private cloud usage.